-There are over two dozen camera manufacturers around the world making over 2400 different models of cameras.
-With the proliferation of cameras embedded in phones today it is hard to know how many of them will last for long.
-The vast majority of those are fixed lens cameras in the ultra compact and compact category.
-A few of them are highly rated cameras from Fuji and Sony, a couple from Canon, Leica, and Panasonic.
-Most of them break the $1,000 price barrier.
+With the proliferation of cameras embedded in phones today it is hard to know how many camera makers will last for long.
+The vast majority of cameras are fixed lens cameras in the ultra compact and compact category.
+A few of them are highly rated cameras from Fuji and Sony, Canon, Leica, and Panasonic.
+Many of them break the $1,000 price barrier.
 Fewer than 450 cameras are made in the interchangeable lens category with the mirrorless cameras being the fastest growing models.

 Which camera suits your purposes is a strictly personal decision.
 Probably the hardest part of deciding what to own is digging through the advertising hype.
 Cameras don't make great photos, photographers do, but the tech lover in all of us is easily convinced that a bigger, better, more expensive camera with more pixels is what will push us over the top in image making.
 The vast majority of the great images we admire were made with cameras we would not even consider owning ourselves in this day and age.
 In simple terms, you can't buy fine art, you have to create it.